-The solution to the Lorenz equations occupies a finite volume of phase space, so the two trajectories cannot deviate arbitrarily far apart.
+Solutions to the Lorenz equations occupy a finite volume of phase space, so the two trajectories cannot deviate arbitrarily far apart.
 The Lyapunov exponent does not tell the whole story.

 Analogously, a double pendulum can appear to behave chaotically but its motion is still constrained by its Hamiltonian.
 It can only occupy a finite region of phase space.